studio1902/statamic-peak-docs/docs/getting-started/installation.md

 * An example `.env.` for production.
 * Nginx configuration for static resource caching.
 * [Deploy scripts](/other/deployment-script.html) for Ploi and Forge.

+## GitHub PR's with updates

+During the Peak installation process you get offered an option to generate a GitHub workflow file that automatically creates PR's with composer updates for you.
+You can configure the workflow to run:
+* Every week
+* Every month
+* Every three months
+* Never, you trigger this manually on github.com

+Not that in order for this to work, you have to have configure your GitHub workflow permissions to read and write and allow GitHub actions to create and approve pull requests.